RetrogradeNews/stats-pipeline/README.md

 A pipeline that expands statistics obtained from Jetpack for <i>The Retrograde</i> into comprehensive insights and visualizations.
 The pipeline has two functionalities:
 1. Create fun little reports detailing stats for <i>The Retrograde</i> staff
-2. Illustrate trends over time for the entire orgnization
+2. Illustrate trends over time for the entire organization

 ## How to run
 1. Clone the repo